-The Swedish Polar Research Secretariat’s operational support is given to Swedish researchers to collect data and samples in the Arctic and Antarctica.
-Priority is given to the type of initiatives that would be difficult for a single research group to carry out on their own.
+The Swedish Polar Research Secretariat’s operational support is given to Swedish researchers to collect data and samples in the Arctic and in Antarctica.
+Priority is given to initiatives that would be difficult for a single research group to carry out on their own.

-No support is given in the form of direct financial aid to the research group.
-Nor is support provided for research costs (such as salaries, research instruments, analysis costs, etc.).
-This type of support must be sought from research funding agencies.
+Support is not given in the form of direct financial aid to the research group.
+Nor is support provided for research costs, such as salaries, research instruments, analysis costs, etc. This type of support must be sought from research funding agencies.
 Having secured research funding is a requirement to obtain operational support.

 Who can apply?

 Operational support for polar research can be sought by researchers who are active at a Swedish university, university college or research institution, and who is also the project leader and scientifically responsible for the project.
 The researcher must have a Swedish doctoral degree or an equivalent degree from another country.
 The doctoral degree must have been completed no later than the final application date for each call for proposals.

 Employer relationship and terms of employment

 The project leader shall be employed by the host institution for the research project for which the operational support is sought, unless otherwise agreed upon.
 The person does not need to be employed at the time of application.

 How to apply

 Applications are continuously accepted throughout the year.
 The applicant must submit a financial statement for the project by 3 December 2018.